Updated 2019, September the 24th

 Panama is a country that produces quality over quantity (with less than 1% market share) and it’s up to date on farming and processing techniques from the picking to the processing (wet processing stations and dry mills) as well as transportation.

-Panama produces mostly arabica beans which grow in the Chiriquí highlands, in the surrounding area of Volcan Baru and in the least-known Renacimiento.
+Panama produces mostly Arabica beans which grow in the Chiriquí highlands, in the surrounding area of Volcan Baru and in the least-known area of Renacimiento.

-This country is known mostly for producing one of the finest Arabica of the world.
+This country is known mostly for producing one of the finest Arabica in the world.
 It’s known especially for the Geisha varietal.
 The Plants have elongated coffee cherries as well as elongated leaves.

 Panama Geisha Coffee

 This family still own a plantation in Boquete Region.
-Growing in the Boquete Region in the Province of Chiriquí, this bean has light body, bright acidity and tea-like aroma (like jasmine and bergamot) but also fruity like strawberry and apricot with a peach-like aroma.
+Growing in the Boquete Region in the Province of Chiriquí, this bean has a light body, bright acidity and tea-like aroma (like jasmine and bergamot) but also fruity like strawberry and apricot with a peach-like aroma.

 Geisha coffee owes his success to a unique weather which is characterized by different microclimates found nowhere else: the trees grow in high elevations (about 1200 to 2000 meters above sea level) in a volcanic soil with abundant rainfall, shade from trees and cool temperatures which are ideal for the growth of the beans.

-That’s why this Arabica varietals is always setting record after record regarding the auction selling price.
+That’s why this Arabica varietal is always setting record after record regarding the auction selling price.
 In 2016 a Geisha of Esmeralda Ranch has been sold for $601 per pound in a lot of 100 pounds setting out the highest coffee price about green coffee.
 But just recently on 17 July, Elida Estate set a new record in the BoP (Best of Panama) auction, achieving a record of $1029 per lb of coffee.

-Personally, nothing compared with the highly publicized Kopi Luwak, a coffee made from the feces of the civet cat or the Black Ivory which is made from the poop of an elephant.
+Personally, nothing compared with the highly publicized (and mostly abused) Kopi Luwak, a coffee made from the faeces of the civet cat or the Black Ivory which is made from the poop of an elephant.

-Drinking a cup of geisha is definitely a bucket list for a coffee lover, even if it will cost 20-30 pounds!
+Drinking a cup of geisha is a bucket list for any coffee lover, even if it will cost 20-30 pounds!